bmayer/notes/serial.md

 [    0.498048] 0000:08:00.1: ttyS4 at I/O 0xe800 (irq = 31, base_baud = 115200) is a 16550A
 [    0.519418] 0000:08:00.2: ttyS5 at I/O 0xe400 (irq = 33, base_baud = 115200) is a 16550A
 ```

+### RS-232

+RS-232 is the standard interface approved by the EIA for connecting serial devices.
+The standard describes the physical interface and protocol for low-speed communication.
+The RS-232 protocol is used mostly over DB9 or DB25 ports.